 “Our world is changing, and the way we cook, grow and relate to food is changing.
 The Whole and Natural Foods Chef Training Program is an intense, comprehensive, rich and exciting program based on the fundamentals of nourishment, and all that is wholesome and healthy eating, including how we grow and cook our food.
 It is designed for those who wish to pursue a career with a broad variety of options, based on the health supportive culinary arts.”

-As part of the program we were required to complete 160 hours internship, and incredibly I chanced upon the opportunity to work with the wonderful Tenina Holder (see here) who graciously allowed me to assist her, slowly ticking off my hours until I finally completed them in October 2014.
+As part of the program we were required to complete 160 hours internship, and I chanced upon the opportunity to work with Tenina Holder (see here) who graciously allowed me to assist her, slowly ticking off my hours until I finally completed them in October 2014.

-And because of my love for sharing recipes, this website was established as my “open cookbook” to my dear family and beloved friends who often ask me for recipes, and to anyone else that just loves to cook.
+This website was established because of my desire to share recipes, and is my “open cookbook” to my dear family and beloved friends who often ask me for recipes, and to anyone else that just loves to cook.

 So thanks for being here and sharing in the joy that is “simply food”.